michaelboth/Takyon/lib/README.txt

 This folder and makefiles are just a convenience for creating the Takyon library instead of directly compiling the Takyon source code into your application.
+Make sure to use a C99 or higher compiler.

 Linux and Mac
   Required: